luitzifa/salt-pillar.get-inconsistency/README.md

         foo2 should  be deleted by my external pillar
 ```

-But pillar.items (highstate too) really includes variable for other pillars, except from the not synced external pillar
+But pillar.items really includes variable for other pillars, except from the not yet synced external pillar
 ```
 root@testhost[dev]:~ > salt-call --local pillar.items
 [CRITICAL] Specified ext_pillar interface my is unavailable